Grade 10 Overview

 - formation of the universe

-Grade ten is an important year for determining a student’s education path and the course choices made will have implications for university admission requirements among other education or career paths.
-Course selection is up to the student, however students are welcome to meet with iLearn staff to create an education plan that align with high school requirements and future aspirations.
+Grade ten is an important year to have a student education path as the course choices made here can have implications for university admission requirements or other plans after high school.
+Course selection is up to the student, and iLearn staff are happy to help create an education plan that prepares you for your post-secondary aspirations.

 What is the Career Life Education (CLE) course?